MC42/hi-im.kim/writing/pmmm/sous-chef.md

 ---

-Kyoko was crashing on her couch.
-Until ten minutes prior to her asking, Homura Akemi hadn't _had_ a couch.
-She was already in the habit of turning off the holo-projectors when they weren't in use.
-She figured her dusty, state-funded apartment would be more sympathetic.
+Kyoko was crashing on Homura's couch.
+Until ten minutes prior to her asking, she hadn't _had_ a couch; mercifully she could *obtain* one quickly.
+The JSDF staff office had one that was seldom used, and it was more likely to be taken as a prank than anything else.

+Besides, she hadn't stolen any guns this loop through yet.

+Luckily, she was already in the habit of turning off the holo-projectors when they weren't in use.
+Otherwise, her sterile isolation void might have dissuaded the street smart Kyoko from taking shelter from the first wave of rain.

 "S-Sorry about the mess."

 "Beats the street.
 I've had worse when I was at th—"  she began, cutting herself off as she chomped down onto her Rocky.

-Homura (smartly) chose to not push her on where she got it.
+Homura (smartly) chose to not push her on where she got the Pocky when she was between, well, everything at the moment.

 "Oh, Kyoko-san—"